gramjos/GetGitHubRepoNames/README.md

 </p>

-Github uses the URL below for user repository page
+Github uses the URL below for user repository pages's
 <p align="center">https://github.com/gramjos?tab=repositories </p>
 The only unique part of the URL is the username gramjos